MicrosoftDocs/minecraft-creator/creator/Documents/CreateAWorldTemplate.md

 ## What's Next?

-Now that you have learned about world tempaltes, you can learn even more interesting things you can do with them.
+Now that you know more about world templates, you can learn even more interesting things you can do with them.

 > [!div class="nextstepaction"]
 > [Base Game Versioning](BaseGameVersioning.md)